jhagenauer/gwann/README.md

 ### Note

 The performance of GWANN depends strictly on the chosen hyperparameters.
-In particular the bandwidth, learning rate and number of hidden neurons have a substantial effect on the performance.
+In particular the learning rate and number of hidden neurons have a substantial effect on the performance.

 ### References